 During the EM3 year residents manage critically ill trauma patients at Denver Health while running the Trauma side of the department.
 At the University of Colorado Hospital, the supervisory role of the EM3 residents includes running and managing the flow of an emergency department.
 This role includes oversight over patient care delivered by medical students, off-service interns, as well as first and second-year EM residents.

-There is additional experience in pediatric EM and pediatric critical care at the Children's Hospital Colorado Emergency Department and Pediatric Intensive Care Unit.
+There is additional experience in pediatric EM at the Children's Hospital Colorado Emergency Department.
+Residents gain additional critical care experience with a senior ICU rotation.

 The clinical education of EM3s is further developed through rotations in Toxicology, Advanced Ultrasound and Emergency Medical Services (EMS).
 The EMS rotation is based out of the nationally-renowned Denver Health Paramedic Division.
 Additional elective time is built into the EM3 year to facilitate deliberate career exploration and development.